sim590/lain-wiki/weather.md

     lain.widgets.weather.update()

-Force fetching of of current weather status data.
+Force fetching of current weather status data.
 Useful when combined with other widgets workflow (i.e. called from net widget when the internet connection is restored).

 ### forecast_update